Kentico/xperience-by-kentico-kentico-migration-tool/README.md

 * **Roles**
   * Only roles that have at least one user whose _Privilege level_ is set to _Editor_ and above are migrated.
   * Because Xperience by Kentico uses a different [permission model](https://docs.xperience.io/x/7IVwCg), no existing role permissions or UI personalization settings are migrated.
 After the migration, the permissions for each role must be configured again.
-* **Contacts**
+* **Contacts** 🔥there is limitation, for performance reasons migration requires that no data exists in tables OM_Contact and OM_Activity🔥
   * Custom contact fields can be migrated together with _modules classes_.
 * **Activities**
 * **Consents and consent agreements**
-  * Only one culture version of consent texts is migrated, according to the culture selected during the migration.
+  * ~~Only one culture version of consent texts is migrated, according to the culture selected during the migration.~~ 🔥no longer true, all cultures used are migrated🔥
 * **Modules and classes**
   * The migration includes the following:
     * Custom modules